Introduction

 What happens if we don't give our plants water?
 Observe potted plants and cut plants, give water to some, but not others.
 Record the results during a week.

-Drop a folded paper flower into water.
+Using the paper flower template, cut out a flower per pupil and fold the petals in towards the centre.
+Place the folded paper flower into a shallow saucer of water.
 Observe what happens.
 The flower should open as water moves through the fibres of the paper (capillary action).

 Another good starter for looking at capillary action is the 'Walking water' activity.